sameer/purisa.me/content/blog/excel_macro_analysis/index.md

 Three different hosting providers in three different countries.
 No luck here.
 Then I thought to check open ports with [nmap](https://en.wikipedia.org/wiki/Nmap) and noticed that the Russian and Bulgarian servers had an HTTPS port open.
-Both were using the same expired [SSL certificate](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/) for a one cdnmetrics.com.
+Both were using the same expired [SSL certificate](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/) for cdnmetrics.com.
 The trail went cold from there.

 ## Debrief